CtrlK

 Trigger Term Quality

-The description uses highly technical internal jargon like 'spawn_agents_on_csv', 'cross-phase context linking (E*→T*)', and 'wave pipeline' — none of which are natural terms a user would say when requesting this kind of work.
-There are no user-facing keywords that would naturally trigger selection.
+The description uses highly technical internal jargon like 'wave pipeline', 'spawn_agents_on_csv', 'cross-phase context linking (E*→T*)' — none of which are natural terms a user would say.
+There are no common user-facing keywords that would naturally trigger this skill.

 1 / 3